 When we think about cancer, a few things come to mind.
 Chemotherapy.
 Radiation.
 Hair loss.
 And often, remarkable recovery for cancer survivors.

 We hear endless stories of breast cancer every day.
 It is probably the best-known form of cancer, and it gets a lot of coverage.
-There’s one part of breast cancer that is rarely discussed.
-That is breast reconstruction and breast reconstruction surgery options.
+There’s one part of breast cancer that is rarely discussed: breast reconstruction and breast reconstruction surgery options.
 Sometimes, a woman has to get a mastectomy as part of her treatment.
 This means she has had one or both breasts surgically removed to stop her cancer from spreading.

 This is because abdominal fat is a close match for breast tissue, so it will feel like a real breast.
-While this ‘free lipo’ is a blessing for regular patients, things are a little different for cancer survivors.
-They have often faced rigorous medication, as well as the effect of the disease, so they have probably lost a lot of weight.
-They may not have much fat left to graft.
+While this ‘added liposuction’ is a blessing for a lot of people, things can be a little different for some patients – if they have often faced rigorous medication, they may have lost weight and not have much fat left to graft.
 Another challenge in fat grafting is even if the patient has plenty of fat to harvest, it may not be enough to get the cup size they want.

 And if the patient would like their breast sizes to match, they have to be willing to reduce the size of their healthy breast.
-Few women want any kind of breast reduction, so that might be a challenge.
-For this reason, fat transfer is often used in tandem with implants during breast reconstruction surgery.
+Some women do not want any kind of breast reduction, so for this reason, fat transfer is often used in tandem with implants during breast reconstruction surgery.

 Once the choice of breast reconstruction material has been selected, the site of the implant has to be prepared.
 Because of the tissue damage caused by mastectomy, cancer survivors often have no breast tissue, skin, or muscle at the point of extraction.
 For this reason, skin and muscle have to be grafted as part of the surgery.

+For implant or fat transfer surgery, the process will begin by preparing the skin for implants.
 There are two ways to do this.
 One is to extract some muscle from the patient’s back and use it to anchor the patient’s new breast.
 The muscle will cover the implant, just like the pectoral muscle would in a healthy patient.